jenniferlindsay/home/Resume.md

 * Graduated from the Swedish school system in 2007.
 * Graduated from Juanita High School in 2009.
-* Completed associate degree at Bellevue College in spring 2013,  3.9 GPA
+* Completed associate degree at Bellevue College in spring 2013,  3.9 GPA.

 ## WORK EXPERIENCE ##